Pilchh/linea.rs/README.md

 ## Project Structure

 ### Matrix
-The matrix object provides the following methods:
+The `Matrix` object provides the following methods:
 - `new`
 - `from_vec`
 - `fill`